Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital in Ireland.

 Stiffness after rest usually indicates joint pain, and you may notice your dog 'loosening up' with activity.
 Lameness which worsens with exercise usually indicates soft tissue pain (muscle or tendon).

-Osteochondrosis is a failure of joint cartilage development, and is seen in young dogs from 4 to 12 months of age who develop a limp which gradually worsens over weeks to months.
-It typically can affect the hock and stifle, leaving an area of bone unprotected by cartilage which rubs painfully when the dog moves the leg.
+Osteochondrosis is a failure of joint cartilage development and is seen in young dogs from 4 to 12 months of age who develop a limp that gradually worsens over weeks to months.
+It typically affects the hock and stifle, leaving an area of bone unprotected by cartilage which rubs painfully when the dog moves its leg.
 It is most commonly seen in large and giant breed dogs on poor quality food or being fed diets with inappropriate amounts of calcium and vitamin D. Early diagnosis is vital to prevent the development of osteoarthritis.